secariolabs/secariolabs.github.io/README.md

 ### Mark code lines

-You can add yellow marking to code lines, by using the `data-lines` attribute.
+You can add yellow marking to code lines, by using the `data-line` attribute.

 For instance, you mark line 1, like so: